swhitley/Boomerang/README.md

 Follow these steps to setup a valid template:

-1. Ensure the report is using the standard namespace `urn:com.workday/bsvc`.
+1. Ensure that the RaaS that will be used for the boomerang is using the standard namespace `urn:com.workday/bsvc`.
 This value is set when clicking the **Enable as Web Service** flag.
-Override the default value.
+Override the default value and set the namespace to `urn:com.workday/bsvc`.
 2. Construct a valid API request document using the information available on the [Workday Web Services Directory](https://community.workday.com/sites/default/files/file-hosting/productionapi/index.html).
+Remember that you are not constructing an XML stylesheet.
+This is a basic XML document.
 3. Wherever dynamic data is needed in your request document, add the field name from your report input, surrounded by double-braces.
-For example, if your input report contains a field called"costCenter", add the following text to your template where the cost center should appear:  `{{costCenter}}`
+For example, if your input report contains a field called "costCenter", add the following text to your template where the cost center should appear:  `{{costCenter}}`
 4. When Boomerang runs, it will convert your template into an XSL transformation.
 The double-braces will be replaced by xsl:value-of code.
 The field name will be prefixed with `wd:`.
 5. To prevent a `wd:` prefix from being applied automatically, use a tilde (~) immediately following the double-braces.
 See the example template where an XSLT function is used to get the current date.